-It’s the conservation of angular momentum that can explain why an ice skater can increase the angular acceleration by bringing her arms and legs close to the vertical axis of rotation.
-Because the moment is conserved, when the skater decreases the rotational inertia, the rotation rate must increase.
+The classic example of this is an ice skater performing a spin.
+The conservation of angular momentum that can explain why an ice skater can increase angular acceleration by bringing their arms and legs close to the vertical axis of rotation.
+Because the momentum is conserved, when the skater decreases the rotational inertia, the rotation rate must increase.

 Why the solar system is (almost) flat

-How does all this relate to the flatness of the solar system more exactly?
-Some 4.6 billion years ago, there was no planet Earth and the Sun had yet to form.
+This all relates to the flatness of the solar system, but let's rewind a bit Some 4.6 billion years ago, Earth and the Sun had yet to form.
 Instead, a huge blob of gas and dust floated about for millions of square miles.

 Attracted by gravity, particles of matter gradually moved closer eventually resulting in collisions.
-Whenever some particles collide, their new trajectories are random but although the new direction is impossible to predict the angular momentum must remain constant in an isolated system because the local gravitational effect of other bodies is negligible.
+Whenever some particles collide, their new trajectories are random.
+The new direction is impossible to predict but the angular momentum must remain constant.
+Herein lies the key of why the solar system is flat

-Because all that matter formed a disk, all in a plane, all of the planets formed in a plane as well.
+Because all that matter formed a disk in the same plane, all of the planets formed in the same plane as well.
 Were it not for the law of conservation of angular momentum, it would have been impossible for stars and planets to form.
-Our very existence is tied to this fundamental law of physics.
+We owe our very existence to this fundamental law of physics.

 “The wealth of the Kepler planet data allows for the first time detailed studies of planet systems outside the solar system.
 We are now able to ask and answer questions like, how common are planet systems like our own?”
 Tim Bovaird, a researcher at ANU the lead author of the new study, said in a press release.